ricardofbarros/inheritance/README.md

 - Access to protected and public methods
 - Access to protected and public properties
 - Throw exceptions for the use of protected properties and methods in an invalid scope
-- Decide which classes inherited you want to construct and instantiate or instantiate without constructing
+- Decide which classes inherited you want to construct or instantiate without constructing